Oops! Sorry!!

 When to Fertilize Seedlings

-After 2–3 weeks, when seedlings have true leaves and are 1–2 inches tall, begin fertilizing: Mix a diluted solution of Tower Garden Mineral Blend A and B (refer to image for exact amounts).
-Add ¼ cup of this solution to the seedling tray each morning instead of plain water.
-Continue until seedlings are ready to transplant.
+After 2–3 weeks (true leaves, 1–2 inches tall), mix diluted Mineral Blend A and B (follow image ratios).
+Add ¼ cup to tray each morning instead of water until transplant.

 Hand with scissors thinning seedlings in a tray for Tower Garden hydroponic gardening